 MANOEUVRING IN HARBOUR.
-If the water is deep enough, always sail or motor with the swing keel DOWN for better manoeuvring.
+If the water is deep enough always sail or motor with the swing keel DOWN for better manoeuvring.
 The boat manoeuvres well in folded and unfolded position.
-By turning the rudder fully over, the Dragonfly 1000 is able to turn around in 1.5 boat lenght.
+By turning rudder and motor full over at the time Dragonfly 800 is actually able to turn round its own axis.
 This fact is important to know in a difficult situation.
 Remember the boat is light and by wind it drifts easier than conventional yachts.